laumichael73/SchemeStuff/README.md

 You should use good style, indentation and proper commenting so that the code you submit is easy to read and understand.

 Using the Parser
-A parser is provided for you called simpleParser.scmPreview the document.
-You will also have to get the file lex.scmPreview the document.
+A parser is provided for you called simpleParser.scm.
+You will also have to get the file lex.scm.
 You can use the parser in your program by including the line (load "simpleParser.scm") at the top of your homework file.
 The command assumes simpleParser.scm is in the same directory as your homework file.
 If it is not, you will have to include the path to the file in the load command.

 If you are using racket instead of scheme, you should use (require "simpleParser.scm") at the top of your file instead of the load function, and you will need to uncomment some lines in the simpleParser.scm and lex.scm files.

 To parse a program in our simple language, type the program code into a file, and call (parser "filename").
 The parser will return the parse tree in list format.
 For example, the parse tree of the above code is:
 ((var x) (= x 10) (var y (+ (* 3 x) 5)) (while (!= (% y x) 3) (= y (+ y 1))) (if (> x y) (return x) (if (> (* x x) y) (return (* x x)) (if (> (* x (+ x x)) y) (return (* x (+ x x))) (return (- y 1))))))

 Formally, a parse tree is a list where each sublist corresponds to a statement.
 The different statements are: